Top 10 Things To Do In Milos

 1. Taste the local products

-Cherry tomatoes, armenian cucumbers, figs, melons, watermelons, grapes, caper and more.
+Cherry tomatoes, Armenian cucumbers, figs, melons, watermelons, grapes, caper and more.
 The Milean fields produce fruits and vegetables so irresistibly tasteful mainly because of a simple reason: lack of water.
 As controversial as this may sound, these plants grow without watering, keeping all the deliciousness condensed inside.
 Milos is a volcanic island and this means that its volcanic soil has the ability to hold the water, fueling the roots with as much as needed to survive, no more.
 And the locals have found brilliant ways to combine them all into delicious treats.
 Ladenia (traditional vegan pizza with cherry tomatoes, onions and oil), peltes (tomato paste made with sun-dried tomatoes- unbelievably delicious) spread onto oiled bread slices, watermelon pie – are only a few of the many local recipes.
 You can find them in bakeries, traditional product stores and some restaurants.
 Or, just get to know the locals and they will treat you with all their heart.
 Do not forget to try Milean bee honey (monumentally aromatic) and the local cheese varieties.

 2. Take a boat tour to Kleftiko & Poliegos

 Milos is mostly known for its amazing beaches, so it makes great sense to take a boat tour in order to see as much as possible of the island coastline.
-One of the most popular locations in the whole island is definitely Kleftiko, the natural wonder which is one the bucket list of many travellers around the world.
+One of the most popular locations in the whole island is definitely Kleftiko, the natural wonder which is one the bucket list of many travelers around the world.
 In a few words, it contains a unique topography which takes a twist on the definition of “beach”.
 Located in the southwest part of the island, the natural caves in the crystal-clear waters were used as hideouts by pirates in the Aegean around the 1800s.
 The rock formations and breathtaking views are approachable via boat only.
 You can choose a boat tour to Kleftiko like this one, or combine it with a visit to the best of Poliegos and Kimolos like this one, thoroughly exploring the area and extracting its most mesmerizing qualities.

 3. Visit the only winery of Milos